CaptainCrowbar/unicorn-lib/unicorn/options.md

 user when help is requested.
 These may be followed by optional keyword arguments, as listed above.

+Boolean options can be supplied in negated form, by giving a name starting with `"--no-"` or `"no-"`.
+This creates a boolean option whose default value is `true`.

 The `add()` function will throw `OptionSpecError` if any of the following is
 true:

 * The option name has less than two characters (not counting any leading hyphens).
 * The info string is empty.
 * An abbreviation is supplied that is longer than one character (not counting a leading hyphen), or is not alphanumeric.
+* An option starting with `"--no-"` is not boolean or has an abbreviation.
 * The `boolean` tag is combined with `anon`, `defval`, `multiple`, `pattern`, or `required`.
 * The `required` tag is combined with `defval` or `group`.
 * More than one of `float`, `integer`, `pattern`, and `uinteger` is supplied.